 The Mom Car: Where Coolness and Life Collide

-Remember, remember the deep unquenchable need, the need for speed?
+Remember the deep unquenchable need, the need for speed?
 Truthfully, there was only .000005% of the population of teenage girls that were granted that most coveted of wishes, a pink Camaro with vanity plates, secretly staged in the driveway.
 We imagined a big red bow, for the overly exaggerated birthday that would, somehow, magically enlarge our breasts and give us a little plastic card that simply said, “you can drive now.”

 There was a unified lump in our throats when Molly Ringwald’s imaginary parents not only forgot her Sweet 16 but forced her to ride the bus on the most significant of adolescent days.

-If I had it to do all over again, I would have logged every ride I have taken in my car with my children.
+And, if I had it to do all over again, I would have logged every ride I have taken in my car with my children.

 That first time, nearly 24 years ago that we, barely, buckled our newborn daughter into her car seat in the hospital parking lot.
 Truly, looking at the photographs now I realize, she would have been safer if we had thrown her home.

 Years later, I can still recount the long drive to Tyler, Texas, in our hideous 12 passenger van, to meet our son for the first time.
 I rode backward all the way home.
 I couldn’t take my eyes off the tiny black headed newborn, undone by the marvel of adoption.
 And, the long drive from the courthouse to pack up a little foster love’s clothes, reminding myself to keep breathing or I’d die on the service road off I-20 West.

 Truly, many of our triumphs and tragedies unfold in transit.

 What I did not know, what I could not fathom at 16, were the places I would go, or the humans that would travel with me.